Ina Paha: Show universe

-Alternate Universe
+Alternate universe

-The episode begins in Pohang, South Korea, where Navy SEAL lieutenant commander Steve McGarrett is transporting prisoner Anton Hesse (Norman Reedus).
+Just like the series premiere, the episode begins in Pohang, South Korea, where Navy SEAL lieutenant commander Steve McGarrett is transporting prisoner Anton Hesse (Norman Reedus).
 Anton's brother, Victor (James Marsters) calls McGarrett to announce he is holding his father, John McGarrett (William Sadler), in Honolulu, and wants to make an exchange.
 However, Victor is in fact tracking McGarrett's convoy; two helicopters arrive and ambush it.
 In the midst of the skirmish, McGarrett is forced to kill Anton when he brandishes a weapon.
-In response, Victor attempts to execute John however Detective Danny Williams with the Honolulu Police Department breaches the house and arrests Victor before John can be murdered.
-At the Honolulu Police Department headquarters Lou is talking with Duke Lukela to report stolen golf clubs.
-McGarrett then meets with his father, Danny, and Captain Chin Ho Kelly to discuss the case.
-On the way to the hospital McGarrett and Danny witness Jerry Ortega as a homeless man.
-Once at the hospital the run in to Jenna Kaye who is looking for her fiancée who was in a motorcycle accident.
-Also on the television is an advertisement featuring Kono Kalakaua who is a professional surfer and Max is a doctor who works at the hospital.
+In response, Victor attempts to execute John, only to be foiled when Detective Danny Williams with the Honolulu Police Department breaches the house and arrests Victor before John can be murdered.
+At the Honolulu Police Department headquarters, Lou, now a tourist, is talking with Duke Lukela to report stolen golf clubs.
+McGarrett then meets with his father, Danny (who is still happily married to Rachel and embraced the move to Hawaii), and Captain Chin Ho Kelly (who has never investigated by Internal Affairs) to discuss the case.
+On the way to the hospital, McGarrett and Danny witness Jerry Ortega as a mentally ill homeless man.
+Once at the hospital, the two run in to Jenna Kaye, who is looking for her fiancée who was in a motorcycle accident.
+Also, on the television is an advertisement featuring Kono Kalakaua, who is a professional surfer, and Max is a doctor who works at the hospital.
 McGarrett and Danny interrogate Victor to find out who leaked the info about McGarret's secret military operation and they receive the name Wo Fat.
-The two then interrogate Kamekona Tupola who is a convict in an attempt to find Wo Fat.
-They find him and engage in a gun battle with him in which Wo Fat loses and gets shot and killed.
-After returning to the HPD Danny offers Steve a job as his partner which he ultimately turns down.
+The two then interrogate Kamekona Tupola, who is a convict that never went legit, in an attempt to find Wo Fat.
+They find him and engage in a gun battle with him, in which Wo Fat loses and gets shot and killed.
+After returning to the HPD, Danny offers Steve a job as his partner, which he ultimately turns down.
 The final scene in the alternate universe involves Steve spending time with his father.